danieldelcore/trousers/README.md

 ## Motivation

 Unlike some of the more popular (and great!)
-CSS-in-JS libraries, Trousers has made the concious decision to avoid letting you directly apply Props to your CSS properties like this:
+CSS-in-JS libraries, Trousers has made the conscious decision to avoid letting you directly apply Props to your CSS properties like this:

 ```jsx
 const Button = styled.button`